 Various OSD organizations are involved in overseeing the RCWM Program.
 Among these organizations are:

-- The Office of the Assistant Secretary of Defense for Energy, Installations and Environment (OASD(EIE)):
+- The Deputy Assistant Secretary of Defense for Environment & Energy Resilience (DASD(E&ER):

 - Acts as the principal civilian advisor to the Secretary of Defense and the Under Secretary of Defense for Acquisition, Technology & Logistics (USD(AT&L)) on policy and planning for DoD munitions responses;